Differences Between Raspberry Pi 3 and Arduino

 Key Differences between Raspberry Pi 3 and Arduino

 Both are popular choices in the market; let us discuss some of the major difference:

 - The Raspberry Pi 3 is a series of single Board Computer.
-The single-board consists of a fully functional computer with its dedicated memory, processor and it runs an operating system (runs on Linux).
-Whereas Arduino is a Microcontroller board and this board is not as powerful as Raspberry Pi 3 single-board computers, but a microcontroller board can be great for quick setups.
+The single-board consists of a fully functional computer with its dedicated memory, processor, and operating system (runs on Linux).
+Whereas Arduino is a Microcontroller board, and this board is not as powerful as Raspberry Pi 3 single-board computers, but a microcontroller board can be great for quick setups.

-- The Raspberry Pi 3 is so faster than the Arduino, means Raspberry Pi 3 has 1.2 GHz whereas Arduino has only 16 MHz.This helps to process tasks like playing videos, surfing the web, listening to music, etc. very fast compared to Arduino.
+- The Raspberry Pi 3 is so faster than the Arduino, which means Raspberry Pi 3 has 1.2 GHz, whereas Arduino has only 16 MHz.This helps to process tasks like playing videos, surfing the web, listening to music, etc., very fast compared to Arduino.

 - Arduino is a simple approach and more attractive for building a project.
 The Arduino has a convenient and user-friendly time interfacing with analog sensors, motor, or other components, whereas Raspberry Pi 3 has a very complicated path to get sensor readings such as installing software, libraries, etc.

 - The Raspberry Pi 3 is designed to run operating systems, whereas Arduino is not designed to run on operating systems.

 |Raspberry Pi 3||Arduino|

 |About & Definition||The latest version of the Raspberry Pi computer is the Raspberry Pi 3 Model B.